humancatfood/so-puzzled/README.md

 # So Puzzled
-A little puzzle game for practice, written in React, ES6 and jQueryUI
+A little puzzle game for practice, written in React and jQueryUI

 ---